 The Setup Wizard is accessible under the following circumstances:

-- When you first log into the USM Anywhere web UI and see the Welcome to USM Anywhere page, click Get Started to launch the Setup Wizard.
+- After you first log in to the USM Anywhere web user interface (UI) and see the Welcome to USM Anywhere page, click Get Started to launch the Setup Wizard.

-If you registered a first Sensor, but did not complete the setup and then logged out, the USM Anywhere Sensor Configuration page launches automatically at your next login to remind you to finalize configuration of the Sensor.
+If you have already registered one USM Anywhere Sensor but did not complete the setup before logging out, the USM Anywhere Sensor Configuration page launches automatically at your next login to remind you to finalize configuration of the Sensor.
 From that page, you click Configure to launch the Setup Wizard and complete the Sensor configuration.

-Click Configure ( ) to launch the Setup Wizard and complete the Sensor configuration.
+Click the to launch the Setup Wizard and complete the Sensor configuration.

 Configuring the Azure Sensor in the Setup Wizard